Agarwood Amber

 - Universal appeal and wearability

-The pairing of agarwood with amber-like resins is not a modern inventionβit's a tradition stretching back over a thousand years, deeply rooted in Middle Eastern and Asian perfumery.
+The pairing of agarwood with amber-like resins stretches back over a thousand years, deeply rooted in Middle Eastern and Asian perfumery.

 Ancient Origins